readyready15728/words-that-are-not-used-enough/README.md

 reading this `README.md`.
-I downloaded the [top 60,000 lemmas](https://www.wordfrequency.info/samples.asp) data for the Corpus of Contemporary American English which they probably don't mind me reproducing here as they are out there for free and sorted them by frequency, descending.
+I downloaded the [top 60,000 lemmas](https://www.wordfrequency.info/samples.asp) data for the Corpus of Contemporary American English which they probably don't mind me reproducing here as they are out there for free and sorted them by frequency, ascending.
 Then I picked out 20:

 * hemorrhaging